bleebimal/made-project/project/project-plan.md

 # Work Packages

-+ Clean and explore the data: Clean data from the two data sources, ensuring they are in a compatible format and explore the data to gain insights on road accidents and weather patterns.
++ Clean and explore the data: Clean data from the two data sources, ensuring they are in a compatible format and explore the data to gain insights on road accidents and weather patterns.[1](https://github.com/bleebimal/made-project/issues/1)

 + Type of road accidents comparison: Compare the different types of road accidents based on vehicles involved